From LTL to COCOA without Detours: Preliminaries

-We remind the reader that deterministic and nondeterministic co-B\"uchi automata have the same expressive power, and so do NCWs and HD-NCWs.
-Size-wise, HD-NCWs are exponentially more succinct than DCWs~\cite{kuperberg2015determinisation}.
-Moreover, HD-NCWs have a canonical form; these automata in the canonical form are also the smallest in the class of HD-NCWs.
-Turning DCW into HD-NCW in the canonical form can be done in polynomial time~\cite{DBLP:journals/lmcs/RadiK22}.
+Recall that deterministic and nondeterministic co-B\"uchi automata have the same expressive power.
+A language is \emph{co-B\"uchi} if there is an NCA recognizing the language.
+Size-wise, HD-tNCAs are exponentially more succinct than tDCAs~\cite{kuperberg2015determinisation}.
+HD-tNCAs also admit a canonical form, introduced in~\cite{DBLP:journals/lmcs/RadiK22}.
+Automata in this canonical form are the smallest in the class of HD-tNCAs.